 The church welcome speech is the pastor’s one chance to make new visitors feel like they’re not aliens visiting from Mars.

-The church welcome speech is the single opportunity that church leadership has to make an irreversible impression on newcomers.
+Church welcome speeches are the single opportunity that church leadership have to make an irreversible impression on newcomers.

 Because here's the hard truth:

 Visitors are putting you in a box with other people they’ve experienced.